 Andrew Houlihan, Superintendent, Union County Public Schools, Monroe, NC;

-Richard Seder, Director of Education Partnerships, RTI International, Honolulu, HI
+Richard Seder, Independent Consultant, RTI International, Honolulu, HI

 School district all across the country face concrete challenges.
 In the midst of these challenges, many school district leaders are seeing positive changes both in the classroom and in the community, because they have embraced the notion that schools alone cannot deal with the myriad issues their students face.
 Achieving successful outcomes for all of our children requires schools to tap community assets and embrace a partnerships approach that seeks a set of shared results.
 In this session, three superintendents will discuss their experiences and the changes they are seeing within their districts, families and communities by embracing the community school strategy.
 Together, they are transforming student trajectories, closing opportunity gaps, and getting more graduates across the finish line that are prepared for college and careers.
 They are cultivating hope and opportunity, increasing equity, and building agency in families and children.